tbrodbeck/timelogging/README.md

 ```

 ### Changing the log level once
 This is possible with the function `logOnce`.
+It changes to log level to `logging.INFO` just for this log entry and after that it switches back to `logging.WARN`.
 Just import it as you would import `log`.
 ```python
 from timelogging.timeLogLater import log, logOnce log('not seeable') logOnce('seeable')
 log('not seeable')
 ```
-This example logs this output only:
+This example logs the output of `logOnce` only, because otherwise the log level is set to `logging.WARN`.
+This helps avoiding unwanted `INFO` logs:
 ```
 16:20:00 INFO    seeable
 ```